When Frictions are Fractional: Rough Noise in High-Frequency Data: Central limit theorem for variation functionals

 \section{Central limit theorem for variation functionals}

-As with most estimators in high-frequency statistics, ours are based on limit theorems for power variations and related functionals.
-More precisely, given $L, M \in \bbn$ and a test function $f \colon \bbr^{d \times L} \to \bbr^M$, our goal is to establish a CLT for \emph{normalized variation functionals}
+Our estimators are based on limit theorems for power variations and related functionals in an infill asymptotic setting.
+To keep notation simple, we only discuss the one-dimensional case here; a multivariate extension of Theorem~\ref{thm:CLT:mixedSM-1} is stated and proved in Appendix~\ref{sec:mult}.
+Given a test function $f \colon \bbr \to \bbr$, our goal is to establish a CLT for \emph{normalized variation functionals}